DeepMed-Lab-ECNU/Single-Image-Deblur/README.md

 - [Citation](#citation)

 ## News
+2026/05/20 The paper of DGNO (DGNO: Discontinuous Galerkin Neural Operator for Pathology Defocus Deblurring) is accepted by [ICML 2026]().

 2024/07/16 The paper of LoFormer (LoFormer: Local Frequency Transformer for Image Deblurring) is accepted by [ACM MM 2024](https://arxiv.org/abs/2407.16993).

 2024/02/27 The paper of AdaRevD (AdaRevD: Adaptive Patch Exiting Reversible Decoder Pushes the Limit of Image Deblurring) is accepted by [CVPR 2024](https://openaccess.thecvf.com/content/CVPR2024/html/Mao_AdaRevD_Adaptive_Patch_Exiting_Reversible_Decoder_Pushes_the_Limit_of_CVPR_2024_paper.html).